 Still there is a great risk that credibility problems may force many countries to begin tightening fiscal policy while still in a deep recession.
 Ireland has already been forced to do so.
-So has Latvia (and Iceland, of course).
-This is very likely to happen in the UK and the US as well and in some euro countries.
+So has Latvia (and Iceland, of course) The same thing is happening in Greece.
+It is likely to happen in the UK and the US as well.
 If so, monetary policy probably needs to stay expansionary much longer than fiscal policy.